 “The impacts of flooding are so widespread – it’s economic, to personal to your home.
 It’s just so much smarter to plan ahead than to respond afterward.
 It’s much less expensive and disruptive,” said Norma Miller.

-“Watershed / Landscape-based Approach to Community Planning” – genesis of water-centric planning in BC
+WATER SUSTAINABILITY ACTION PLAN: Metro Vancouver guidance document for a “Watershed / Landscape-based Approach to Community Planning” is the genesis for an actionable vision for water-centric planning in British Columbia

 Published in March 2002 by the Greater Vancouver Regional District, the “Watershed / Landscape-Based Approach to Community Planning” was developed by an interdisciplinary working group and is the genesis of “water-centric planning”.
 “An important message is that planning and implementation involves cooperation among all orders of government as well as the non-government and private sectors,” stated Erik Karlsen.